Our selection of dress watches (2/3)

 Longines watch black dial black crocodile strap

-Longines watch black dial black bracelet
+Longines watch black dial black strap

-It is not chosen directly because other models are offered in this price range in the selection, but it represents a serious option for those who are absolutely looking for a smaller diameter.
+It is not chosen directly because other models are offered in this price range in the selection, but it represents a serious option for those who are absolutely looking for a more contained diameter.
 On the mechanical side, the watch is equipped with the well-known 2824-2 which no longer needs to be presented in terms of reliability.

 Technical characteristics